Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Experiments

-The Frequency Averaged Score (FAS) is developed to assess the overall performance of a single policy across multiple frequency settings, rather than evaluating algorithmic efficacy by training and testing separate policies for each individual frequency.
-A high FAS reflects a policy's robustness and adaptability, indicating that it can be effectively deployed across varying frequencies without the need for retraining.

-Table \ref{Table:FAS} presents the Frequency Averaged Score (FAS) metric for SAC and SRL across varying action lengths.
-In most environments, SRL-16 demonstrates strong and consistent performance across a broad range of frequencies.
-However, in the Walker2d-v2 and InvertedDoublePendulum-v2 environments, SRL struggles with learning longer action sequences.
-We hypothesize that this challenge arises from higher modeling errors in these environments, and believe that improved environmental models could enhance these results—a direction we leave for future exploration.
-Notably, SAC performed poorly across all environments, underscoring the limitations of traditional RL methods in adapting to frequency changes and reinforcing the importance of our approach.
+Tables \ref{Table:FAS_SAC} and \ref{Table:FAS} present the Frequency Averaged Score (FAS) for SAC and SRL across varying action sequence lengths.
+Overall, SRL-16 demonstrates strong and consistent performance across most environments and a wide range of frequencies.
+However, in the Walker2d-v2 and InvertedDoublePendulum-v2 environments, SRL faces challenges when learning longer action sequences.
+We hypothesize that these difficulties stem from higher modeling errors in these environments.
+Future work aimed at improving environmental models could potentially address these issues.

+SAC, in contrast, performed poorly across all environments, highlighting the limitations of traditional RL methods in adapting to changes in frequency.
+Although training SAC with larger timesteps ($J$) improves FAS, this approach compromises performance at shorter timesteps, ultimately reducing the overall score (see Appendix Fig. \ref{fig:SAC_ASL}).

+An exception to this trend is the Swimmer environment, where SAC benefits from improved exploration due to extended actions.
+SRL, which does not use action repetition, does not perform as well in this specific case.
+However, this limitation could be addressed by incorporating action repetition or action correlation during exploration—an enhancement that lies beyond the scope of the current work.

-In order to further validate the utility of FAS, we test all the policies (SAC and SRL) in a stochastic timestep environment.
+In order to further validate the utility of FAS, we test all the policies (SAC and SRL-$J$) in a stochastic timestep environment.
 The timestep (time until next input) is randomly chosen from a uniform distribution of integers in [1,16] after each decision.
-This is a more realistic setting as it tests the performance of the policy in when the frequency is not constant.
+This is a more realistic setting as it tests the performance of the policy when the frequency is not constant.
 Each policy is evaluated over 10 episodes with stochastic timesteps.

-Figure \ref{fig:AntStochastic} plots the performance of each policy vs. its individual FAS.
-As shown, FAS and the performance on a stochastic timestep environment has a high Pearson correlation ratio of 0.95, thus validating the utility of FAS as a metric to measure generalized performance of a policy across timesteps and frequencies.
-We provide similar plots for all environments in the appendix.
+In all tested environments, except for the Inverted Double Pendulum, there is a strong Pearson correlation coefficient (greater than or equal to 0.82) between FAS and performance in stochastic conditions.
+This high correlation confirms the effectiveness of FAS as a metric for measuring a policy's generalized performance across various timesteps and frequencies.
+The Inverted Double Pendulum, however, presents a unique challenge due to its requirement for high precision at low decision frequencies, leading to significantly lower FAS scores for all algorithms and thus it is an outlier.
+Comprehensive plots for all nine environments are included in the appendix (Fig. \ref{fig:Stochastic}).